traefik/hub/WALKTHROUGH.md

 curl -I -u foo:bar http://api.docker.localhost/weather
 ```

-Let's try to protect weather API with a JWT Token.
-For the sake of simplicity, we'll use only a shared signing secret and the online https://jwt.io to generate the Token.
+Let's try to protect the weather API with a JWT Token.
+For the sake of simplicity, we'll generate the token using only a shared signing secret and the online https://jwt.io tool.

 With Traefik Hub, we can use JWT as a middleware: